gettyio/stellar-signer/README.md

 It can sign and reject transactions offline
 It can offline return the response to the requesting app via copy/paste and/or deep links It will store the secret encrypting the database file on disk with AES-256+SHA2 by supplying a key typed by the user 6.5.
-Stellar Signer is intended to integrate with hardware wallets for singing, though this work hasn't been implemented yet.
+StellarSigner is intended to integrate with hardware wallets for singing, though this work hasn't been implemented yet.
 All sensitive information is stored on the phone and can't be used outside the app Real Native Apps with React Native and Mobx.
 Available for iOS and Android

+### Proudly built with
+StellarSigner is produly
+* React Native
+* Mobx
+* StellarSdk
+* Lodash
+* Styled-Components
+* PouchDB
+* Babel

 ### Contributors

 Thanks goes to these wonderful people: 😃